 1. Module Title Electrics Elective

-2. HE Level 5

-3. Credit Value 25

 4. SITS module code LXC2005

-5. Location of Delivery Guildhall School

-6a.
-Module Type Practical

-6b.
-Applicable in the year of study 2

-7. Module Leader Lecturer in Lighting Design and Technology
+7. Module Leader Lecturer in Lighting Design and

-8. Department Production Arts
+Technology

-- To give the student a basic appreciation of the role of an electrician on a production/project and an understanding of the function of an Electrics Department and its relation to the Lighting team and other departments. - To provide the student an appreciation of the work and requirements of other departments.
+- Give the student a basic appreciation of the role of an electrician on a production/project and an understanding of the function of an Electrics Department and its relation to the Lighting team and other departments. - Provide the student with an appreciation of the work and requirements of other departments.